js-data/js-data-sql/README.md

 var store = new JSData.DS();

-// "r" will be available at adapter.r var adapter = new DSSqlAdapter();

 store.registerAdapter('sql', adapter, { default: true });

 // "store" will now use the Sql adapter for all async operations